-3. PARKS AND RECREATION SERVICES POLICY
+4. PARKS AND RECREATION SERVICES POLICY

 Outdoor recreation contributes to the tourism economy, enhances the quality of life for County residents and visitors, and conserves unique natural and cultural resources.
 The Public Facilities and Services Element describes the current status of public recreation in general terms of service capacity and demand in relation to projected growth.
 The needed park and recreation facilities are identified and addressed in the Public Access Element.
 The various types of parkland found in Sonoma County are based on the Board of Supervisors approved parkland classification system.
-A ratio of acres per population per service area is used for determining the needs of the local park and recreation facilities such as Neighborhood and Community Parks and the more intensively developed park and recreation facilities such as the Regional Recreation Areas.
-Parkland needs for the resource-based park and recreation facilities, such as Regional Open Space Parks, Preserves, and Trails are determined by more than just population figures and consequently are described in the Public Access Element.
+County planning staff considers a variety of factors in determining the need for local parks (e.g., Neighborhood and Community Parks) and the more intensively developed park and recreation facilities (e.g., Regional Recreation Areas).
+These factors include, but are not limited to, community preference, nearby population densities, proximity to other recreational areas and facilities, local and regional tourism, and accessibility, among others.
+Parkland needs for the resource-based park and recreation facilities (e.g., Regional Open Space Parks, Preserves, and Trails) are determined by these and other criteria, and are described in the Public Access Element.

-Goal C-PF-3: Provide adequate park and recreation services on the Sonoma regional and local park and recreation services based on population projections, estimated user demand, and Local Coastal Plan resource objectives.
+Goal C-PF-3: Provide adequate park and recreation services on the Sonoma County coast.